Lattice Gaussian Sampling by Markov Chain Monte Carlo: Bounded Distance Decoding and Trapdoor Sampling: Multiple-Try Metropolis-Klein Algorithm

 \begin{my2} Given the invariant lattice Gaussian distribution $D_{\Lambda,\sigma,\mathbf{c}}$, the Markov chain induced by the independent MTMK sampling algorithm converges exponentially fast to the stationary distribution: \end{my2} \emph{with }

-The proof of Theorem 4 is provided in Appendix~\ref{prooft2}.
+The proof of Theorem 6 is provided in Appendix~\ref{prooft2}.

-Clearly, from (\ref{Uniform ergodicity of the multiple-try}), it can be observed that with the increase of the trial sample size $k$, the exponential decay coefficient $\delta_{\text{MTM}}=\frac{k}{k-1+\frac{1}{\delta}}$ will approach 1 asymptotically.
-In other words, with a sufficiently large $k$, sampling from the target distribution can even be realized efficiently.
-On the other hand, it should be noticed that the independent MHK algorithm is just a case of the independent MTMK with $k=1$.
-More importantly, the generation of $k$ trial samples at each Markov move not only allows fully parallel implementation, but also can be carried out by a preprocessing stage, which is beneficial for the practical interest.
+From \eqref{eq:delta-MTM}, it can be observed that with the increase of the trial sample size $k$, the exponential decay coefficient $\delta_{\text{MTM}}=\frac{k}{k-1+\frac{1}{\delta}}$ will approach 1.
+In other words, with a sufficiently large $k$, sampling from the target distribution can be realized efficiently.
+More importantly, the generation of $k$ trial samples at each Markov move not only allows a fully parallel implementation, but also can be carried out in a preprocessing stage, which is beneficial in practice.

 Now, given $\delta_{\text{MTM}}=\frac{k}{k-1+\frac{1}{\delta}}$, the mixing time of the underlying Markov chain can be estimated.
-Specifically, according to (\ref{mixing time}) and (\ref{Uniform ergodicity of the multiple-try}), we obtain {\allowdisplaybreaks }where we again use the bound $\text{ln}(1-\alpha)<-\alpha$ for $0<\alpha<1$ in $(d)$.
+Specifically, according to (\ref{mixing time}) and (\ref{Uniform ergodicity of the multiple-try}), we obtain {\allowdisplaybreaks } where we again use the bound $\text{ln}(1-\alpha)<-\alpha$ for $0<\alpha<1$ in $(g)$.
 Clearly, the mixing time is proportional to $\frac{1}{k\delta}$, and becomes $O(1)$ if $k\delta \to 1$.
 Overall, compared with the mixing time given in (\ref{upperboundmixing}), the mixing time of the independent MTMK is significantly reduced by a factor of $k$.
 Since the independent MTMK inherits all the formulations of the independent MHK, we have {\allowdisplaybreaks for $\sigma= \min_{i}\|\widehat{\mathbf{b}}_i\|/(2\sqrt{\pi})$.